tintacao/SpotifyLookerAtter/README.md

   Use Terminal to run the File

     Right-click analysis.py, hold the option key and Click "Copy analysis.py as Pathname" Open Terminal, type "cd", add a space, and paste.
-(It should end with ...\my_spotify_data\MyData.
-If there is "analysis.py" on the end, delete up to "\MyData")
-    Type "python3 analysis.py"
+(If there is "analysis.py" on the end, delete up to "\MyData") Type "python3 analysis.py"